The relative prevalence of wave-packets and coherent structures in the inertial and kinetic ranges of turbulence as seen by Solar Orbiter: Data and Methods

 \subsection{Wavelet decompositions of the time-series and intermittency measures}

-We decompose the magnetic field time-series of these nine intervals of homogeneous turbulence using two different discrete wavelet transforms, the Daubechies 10 (Db10) and Haar wavelet (the latter is equivalent to differencing of the time-series).
+We decompose the magnetic field time-series of these nine intervals of homogeneous turbulence using two different discrete wavelet transforms, the 10th order Daubechies (Db10) and Haar wavelet (the latter is equivalent to differencing of the time-series).
 The different wavelets are designed to resolve wave-like features and sharp changes in the time-series respectively \citep{farge_wavelet_1992, percival_wavelet_2000, torrence_practical_1998, daubechies_wavelet_1990}.
+A schematic drawing of the shape of the Haar and Db10 wavelets are presented in Figure \ref{fig:wavelets}.

 Fourier, wavelet and differencing (structure functions) have all been used extensively in the study of solar wind turbulence, especially in testing for statistical scaling (e.g. \cite{podesta_spectral_2007, kiyani_enhanced_2013, farge_wavelet_1992, yamada_orthonormal_1991, do-khac_wavelet_1994, narasimha_wavelet_2007, bolzan_comparisons_2009, chapman_quantifying_2007, katul_estimating_2001}).
 Wavelet decompositions are time-frequency localized and therefore are well suited to isolating wave-packets and coherent structures \citep{daubechies_wavelet_1990, farge_wavelets_1996}.
-Wavelet transforms sample the frequency space logarithmically which is well suited to the determination of the power law exponent of the power spectrum \citep{mallat_theory_1989}.
-Wavelet transforms decompose the signal (here a component of the magnetic field) at each scale into detail and approximation time-series.
-The details capture the fluctuations in the field, while the approximations are a running average \citep{farge_wavelet_1992, percival_wavelet_2000}.
+The discrete wavelet transform decomposes the time series into two components: a low-pass band, known as the approximation, and a high-pass band, known as the detail.
+The procedure is applied iteratively to the approximations which are on successively longer timescales.
+The cutoff frequencies define a dyadic sequence \citep{farge_wavelet_1992, percival_wavelet_2000} so that the set of wavelet details are the time-series band-passed filtered around central frequencies and bands of widths $2^{j} \Delta$, where $\Delta$ is the sampling period.

 We will use $\tau$ to denote the scale of decomposition and $t_{k}$ as discrete time for the magnetic field time-series denoted as $B(t)$.
 The wavelet details $\delta B_{\tau, t_{k}}$ at a time-scale $\tau = 2^{j} \Delta$, where $\Delta$ is the sampling period, and $j\in \mathbf{Z}$ the scale, and $t_{k}$ the location of the magnetic field $B(t)$ are \citep{farge_wavelets_1996}